cj-hilder/ble-hr-tool/README.md

 - **Multiple activity profiles** — Different threshold sets for different activities (e.g. walking, cycling, housework), switchable at session start.
 - **Time limit** — Optional per-session cap on total time.
 When reached, the app transitions to the heart rate Reset state automatically.
 - **Resonance Frequency Breathing** — Integrated breath pacer, sound and vibration guides, resonance scoring, and extended RFB phase during the Reset state.
 See dedicated section above.
-- **HRV Reading** — A dedicated 3-5 minute resting measurement that produces a single HRV Index from RMSSD and SDNN.
-It is designed for consistent longitudinal tracking of ANS recovery.
-Requires a Polar H10 or equivalent RR-capable sensor.
+- **Morning HRV and Daytime HRV** — Two dedicated 3–5 minute resting measurements, both producing a single HRV Index from RMSSD and SDNN.
+Morning HRV is designed for consistent longitudinal tracking of ANS recovery and appears in the HRV trend graph.
+Daytime HRV captures reactivity readings without contaminating the baseline trend.
+Both require a Polar H10 or equivalent RR-capable sensor.
 - **Ectopic beat tracking** — Every session that uses an RR-capable sensor records the count and percentage of ectopic beats (PVCs, PACs).
 Reported in the session summary for all session types.
 - **Session HR recording and graph export** — Every session records 1Hz heart rate data alongside state transitions.
 Saved sessions can be exported as a landscape A4 PDF graph showing HR over time with colour-coded state background bands, axes, and a resting HR reference line.
 - **Session history and trend graphs** — Each session can be saved with notes.
 History graphs allow you to track recovery metrics over time.